systemsecologygroup/Calcisphere/README.md

 i=3.0e6 # Ca2+ s-1 channel-1

-The density of calcium channels on the cell surface then determine the maximal flux of calcium ions entering the cytoplasm.
+The density of calcium channels on the cell surface then determines the maximal flux of calcium ions entering the cytoplasm.
 It is generally believed that for coccolithophores to calcify, the calcium flux needs to be very high.
 However, the density of calcium channels on the plasma membrane is not known for calcifying nannoplankton.
 We